 - Trauma and the Developing Brain.
 How abuse and neglect in childhood impacts the developing brain.

 - Behavior and Brain Circuits.
 Dissociation, repression and even regression as learned patterns in the brain and the implications for treatment of developmental trauma.

 - The Science of Neurofeedback.
 What research shows about how it works and why it's effective.

 - Arousal, Affect, and the Process of Brain-training.
 The arousal model of neurofeedback and its importance in the treatment of developmental trauma.

 - Self meets other.
 The importance of the therapeutic relationship in helping the traumatized brain recover.

 - Case study. how neurofeedback and therapy helped a patient recover from severe trauma.

 Includes video interview of young woman who has recovered from DID.
 (Sebern’s patient interviewed by Bessel van der Kolk)

-This intensive two day seminar will help you incorporate successful strategies of neurofeedback into the treatment of developmental trauma.
+This intensive six-hour recorded seminar will help you incorporate successful strategies of neurofeedback into the treatment of developmental trauma.